coinbase/mesh-sdk-go/reconciler/README.md

 The reconciler randomly checks the balances of accounts that aren't involved in any transactions.
-The balances of accounts could change on the blockchain node without being included in an operation returned by the Rosetta Data API.
-Recall that all balance-changing operations must be returned by the Rosetta Data API.
+The balances of accounts could change on the blockchain node without being included in an operation returned by the Mesh Data API.
+Recall that all balance-changing operations must be returned by the Mesh Data API.